paulgb/claude-code-dumper/README.md

 # Claude Viewer

-A command-line tool for viewing Claude API conversation history.
+A command-line tool for dumping Claude API sessions, including raw tool calls and LLM requests/responses.

+This is mostly intended for people who are curious in "opening up the hood" of Claude and seeing the queries it issues internally.

 ## Installation

+Prerequisites: [Rust](https://www.rust-lang.org/tools/install), Claude Code.
+This has not been tested on Windows; PRs welcome if it doesn't work.

 You can install Claude Viewer using Cargo: